ZhgChg.Li

 ]

 // 1.
-The COLUMN() function returns the column number of the current cell.
+The COLUMN() function returns the current cell's column number.

 // 6.
-Finally, the values of the two INDIRECT function-referenced cells are added together.
+Finally, the values of these two INDIRECT references are added together.

 }